 From the Integration Complete dialog, you may choose to remove the association between the Microsoft Project work plan and the Project Management project.

 You can also click Show Info to view any informational messages, errors, or warnings that occurred while sending the work plan to Project Management.
-See Enabling Synchronization Logs for information on how to enable full information tracing.
+See Enable synchronization logs for information on how to enable full information tracing.

 Click Done to close the dialog.